smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 This stems from the Latin term percolare, which directly translates as: to strain through.

-Percolation takes effect in many different forms throughout the world – like when you’re brewing a pot of coffee – but the percolation that we will be referring to is the process of air and smoke passing through water as bubbles.
+There are different forms of percolation that take effect throughout the world—like when you’re brewing a pot of coffee—but the percolation that we will be referring to is the process of cannabis smoke bubbling through water.

 <img alt="Bong percolating" class="lazyload img-middle" data-src="/images/bongs/bong-percolating.gif">

-Different pieces that use water have different routes to diffuse cannabis smoke depending on their structure (more on this later), but the premise of percolation has several advantages.

 All of the effects begin when your bubbles submerge in the water until they resurface.
-A longer percolation process gives water a more time to affect your weed smoke, resulting in a smoother hit..
+A longer percolation process gives water more time to affect your weed smoke, resulting in a smoother hit.

+Different pipes that use water have different routes to diffuse cannabis smoke depending on their structure (more on this later), but the premise of percolation has solid advantages.

 Enough beating around the kush—let's dive into the three main effects of smoking out of a percolator bong: